How to prepare if you trade goods or move between Northern Ireland and Ireland in a no-deal Brexit.

 Read the guidance explaining changes for UK exporters to Ireland after Brexit.

-Importing and exporting animals, plants, food and drink, and other controlled products
+Importing animals, plants, food and drink, and other controlled products

 If you’re a haulier, you can use your Community Licence for journeys: